krb5/krb5/doc/admin/admin_commands/kpropd.rst

     program; by default the pathname used is |sbindir|\
     ``/kdb5_util``.

-**-S**
-    [DEPRECATED] Enable standalone mode.
-Normally kpropd is invoked by inetd(8) so it expects a network connection to be passed to it from inetd(8).
-If the **-S** option is specified, or if standard input is not a socket, kpropd will put itself into the background, and wait for connections on port 754 (or the port specified with the **-P** option if given).

 **-d**
     Turn on debug mode.
-In this mode, if the **-S** option is selected, kpropd will not detach itself from the current job and run in the background.
+In this mode, kpropd will not detach itself from the current job and run in the background.
 Instead, it will run in the foreground and print out debugging messages during the database propagation.

 **-P**
     Allow for an alternate port number for kpropd to listen on.
 This